Shredder42/mutations/README.md

 With the recent advances in genetic sequencing, personalized medicine based on a person's genome is rapidly becoming a realistic strategy to treat diseases.
 This means we can take a person's genome, and prophylactically treat them based on whether or not we think a certain disease (in our case, cancer) is likely to develop.
 However, there are thousands of mutations in any one person's DNA.
 Sorting through all the mutations and determining which ones are active in causing cancer and which ones are neutral, or "along for the ride" is an extremely important task.
 However, currently this requires pathologists to manually review the scientific literature relating to each mutation and determine its classification.
 This can be a long and tedious process.

-Therefore, the goal of this project is to use natural language processing and develop a machine learning model that can look through the researc literature and classify the mutations for us.
+Therefore, the goal of this project is to utilize natural language processing and develop a machine learning model that can look through the research literature and classify the mutations for us.

 <hr>